mailchimp/mc-woocommerce/plugin_overview.md

 - Your host environment must meet [WooCommerce's minimum requirements](https://docs.woocommerce.com/document/server-requirements), including PHP 7.0 or greater.

+- WordPress REST API should be enabled in order for this plugin to work.

 - We recommend you use this plugin in a staging environment before installing it on production servers.

 - Mailchimp for WooCommerce syncs the customer’s first name, last name, email address, and orders.